sqlparser/sqlflow_public/grabit/readme.md

 ./start.bat /f <path_to_config_file>

 note:
-    path_to_config_file: config file path
+    path_to_config_file: the full path to the config file

 eg:
     start.bat /f config.txt
 ````

-After execution, view the `logs/log.log` file.
-If the log prints a **submit job to sqlflow successful**.
+After execution, view the `logs/graibt.log` file.
+If the log prints a **submit the job to sqlflow successful**.
 Then it is proved that the upload to SQLFlow has been successful.

-Log in the SQLFlow website to view the newly analyzed results.
-In the `Task List`, you can view the analysis results of the currently submitted tasks.If the download analysis result is set, **export json result successful** will appear in the log.
+Log in to the SQLFlow website to view the newly analyzed results.
+In the `Task List`, you can view the analysis results of the currently submitted tasks.

+If the download analysis result is set, **export json result successful** will appear in the log.

-#### grabit job
+#### Running grabit automatically

-Timed tasks start grabit.
+Use `cron` to run grabit automatically to generate the data lineage result.

 - **use mac & linux crontab**
 ````